Expert Care for a Dangerous Blood Clot in the Lung

 Emergency Vascular Care

-Foster Ahmed was taken by ambulance to Shady Grove Adventist Hospital.
+Foster Ahmed was taken by ambulance to Adventist HealthCare Shady Grove Medical Center.
 Based on her symptoms, emergency physicians quickly began checking for a pulmonary embolism (PE), which is a blockage that is formed when a blood clot breaks off and travels to the lungs.
 They found that Foster Ahmed had developed a large blood clot in her leg, which led to a massive PE.

 only a few physicians and hospitals in the state offer.

 “A PE can lead to disability and even death; therefore, it is important to seek emergency medical attention,” Dr. Wang says.
-“By offering this procedure at Shady Grove Adventist Hospital, we are ensuring that our patients are treated as quickly as possible so that they can be restored to health.”
+“By offering this procedure at Adventist HealthCare Shady Grove Medical Center, we are ensuring that our patients are treated as quickly as possible so that they can be restored to health.”

 Support After Surgery